subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 }

-# link the new configution with a symlink to your edited file
+# link the new configuration with a symlink to your edited file
 sudo ln -s /etc/nginx/sites-available/proxy.mysqindexer.com /etc/nginx/sites-enabled/proxy.mysqindexer.com
 ```